 L.1 Obligations of member bodies

-Member bodies are responsible for ensuring that candidates for leadership positions (i.e. chairs, convenors, and secretaries) meet the requirements contained in L.3.
-Member bodies are also responsible for ensuring that any gaps in skills or knowledge of the selected leaders, as well as experts, are identified and filled through ongoing training.
+Member bodies are responsible for ensuring that candidates for leadership positions (i.e. Chairs, Convenors, and Secretaries/Committee Managers) meet the requirements contained in L.3.
+Member bodies are also responsible for ensuring that any gaps in skills or knowledge of the selected leaders, as well as Experts, are identified and filled through ongoing training.

 L.2 Resources available to fill gaps in skills or knowledge